Short definition

 Frequently asked questions

-It depends on the business question.
-If you need to know what's being said about your brand and when, brand monitoring is enough.
-If you need to understand why what happens happens and what to do about it, you need social listening.
-Most brands start with monitoring and add listening when they discover the dashboard doesn't answer the strategic questions.
+Start from the question you actually need answered.
+If you only need to know what's being said about your brand and when, brand monitoring covers it.
+If you need to know why it's happening and what to do next, that's social listening.
+Most brands buy monitoring first, then add listening the moment the dashboard stops answering the strategic questions.

 Which one do Fortune 500 brands use?

-Both, but not as synonyms.
-Monitoring is the operational baseline: almost all of them have it through self-service platforms.
-They contract listening as an additional layer when they need a read for boardroom decisions that a dashboard can't deliver.
-In LATAM, on top of that, they usually add a regional layer because global models lose cultural nuance.
+Both, but never as synonyms.
+Monitoring is the operational baseline almost all of them run through self-service platforms.
+They bring in social listening as a separate layer when a boardroom decision needs an interpreted read a dashboard can't deliver.
+In Latin America they add a regional layer on top, because global models flatten the cultural nuance that drives the decision.

 No. A dashboard shows what happened.
-A listening team interprets why it happened and what to do.
-They are different functions.
-Confusing them leads to making strategic decisions with tactical information, which is one of the most expensive mistakes in reputation.
+A listening team tells you why it happened and what to do about it.
+Different functions entirely.
+Treat them as the same and you end up making strategic calls on tactical data - one of the most expensive mistakes a brand can make with its reputation.